RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/32-JNA.md

 <sup>7</sup> But God prepared a worm when the morning rose the next day, and it smote the gourd that it withered.
 <sup>8</sup> And it came to pass, when the sun did arise, that God prepared a vehement east wind; and the sun beat upon the head of Jonah, that he fainted, and wished in himself to die, and said, [It is] better for me to die than to live.
 <sup>9</sup> And God said to Jonah, Doest thou well to be angry for the gourd?
 And he said, I do well to be angry, [even] unto death.
-<sup>10</sup> Then said the LORD, Thou hast had pity on the gourd, for the which thou hast not laboured, neither madest it grow; which came up in a night , and perished in a night :
+<sup>10</sup> Then said the LORD, Thou hast had pity on the gourd, for the which thou hast not laboured, neither madest it grow; which came up in a night, and perished in a night:
 <sup>11</sup> And should not I spare Nineveh, that great city, wherein are more than sixscore thousand persons that cannot discern between their right hand and their left hand; and [also] much cattle?